New Smyrna Bach Utilities Logo

 1. This is expected to be a multi-year project; at this time it is unknown when construction will begin.
 However, construction is estimated to be completed by January 1, 2030.

-1. The cost to residents is unknown at this time as NSBU is analyzing the equitable distribution of grant funds which will be utilized toward the cost for residents to connect to the sewer system.
+1. The cost to residents is unknown that this time as NSBU is analyzing the equitable distribution of grant funds which will be utilized toward the cost for residents to connect to the sewer system.
 The amount of grant funding utilized toward an individual property will also be dependent on the number of residents who wish to connect to the centralized wastewater system at the time of the project.

 1. In addition to the Silver Sands Project website, community meetings will be held at regular intervals to provide updates about the project.